mborycki/English_Premier_League_2020-21/README.md

 # English_Premier_League_2020-21

+- Please find more detailed description of this project in my **[portfolio](https://mariuszborycki.com/2021/7/20/english-premier-league-2020-2021-data-analysis/)**
-Analysis of the Premier League for season 2020-21 based on data downloaded from [Kaggle.com](https://www.kaggle.com/mariuszborycki/english-premier-league-2020-21-analysis).
+- Analysis of the Premier League for season 2020-21 based on data downloaded from [Kaggle.com](https://www.kaggle.com/mariuszborycki/english-premier-league-2020-21-analysis).

-Please feel free to contact me and check out more projects of mine: [Mariusz Borycki](https://www.mariuszborycki.com)
+- Please feel free to contact me and check out more projects of mine: [Mariusz Borycki](https://www.mariuszborycki.com)

 ## Context: